Farewell, Nikola

 Farewell, Nikola is a novel by Australian writer Guy Boothby.
-It was his fifth, and final novel to feature his recurring character Dr. Nikola.
+It was his fifth and final novel to feature his recurring character Dr. Nikola.
 It was published in book form in the United Kingdom by Ward, Lock and Bowden in 1901.
-The book is also known by the title Nikola's Farewell, the title under which it was serialised in several Australian newspapers in 1901, including The Brisbane Courier, The Daily Telegraph (Sydney) and The Chronicle from Adelaide.
+The book is also known by the title Nikola's Farewell, the title under which it was serialised in several Australian newspapers in 1901, including The Brisbane Courier, The Daily Telegraph and The Chronicle from Adelaide.

 Abstract

-"In Farewell, Nikola we are introduced anew to the characters, or at any rate some of them who figured in that early book of Mr Boothby's In Strange Company, which told of that strangely eventful search for the quaint Chinese stick which involved Dick Hatteras, the lady who became his wife, and Dr. Nikola in such hairbreadth happenings.
-This time, however, we meet them in far different surroundings.
-Sir Richard Hatteras and his wife are in Venice, with the Duke of Glenbarth, and a girl named Gertrude Trevor, when Nikola again crosses their path.
-He is as inscrutable, as mysterious as ever, and has installed himself in an ancient palace with an unsavoury reputation, where he carries on his scientific and occult researches.
-We learn for the first time the story of his birth and up-bringing, and we are treated to an engaging evidence of his overpowering passion for revenge, the subject of which is the son of the man who betrayed his mother."
+Richard "Dick" Hatteras (the protagonist of the first Nikola novel A Bid for Fortune) is now knighted and married and staying in Venice with his wife.
+There he again meets Dr. Nikola, who lives in an old palace, carrying out his research.
+Hatteras is accompanied by his wife's companion Miss Gertrude Trevor, and her suitor Lord Glenbarth.
+Nikola gradually reveals details of his life including his obsession with seeking vengenace on a man who betrayed his mother.